History of Jerry West in Timeline

 December 17, 2020: NBA Investigation

-On December 17, 2020, it was reported that Jerry West and the Los Angeles Clippers were under investigation by the NBA following a lawsuit over the recruitment of Kawhi Leonard.
+On December 17, 2020, Jerry West and the Los Angeles Clippers were under investigation by the NBA, following a lawsuit regarding the recruitment of Kawhi Leonard.

 2021: NBA 75th Anniversary Team Selection

-In 2021, Jerry West was named to the NBA 75th Anniversary Team, solidifying his legacy as one of the greatest basketball players of all time.
+In 2021, Jerry West was selected to the NBA 75th Anniversary Team.

 April 19, 2022: Demanded Retraction from HBO

-On April 19, 2022, Jerry West demanded a retraction from HBO for his portrayal in the docudrama series "Winning Time: The Rise of the Lakers Dynasty", calling it "cruel" and "deliberately false".
+On April 19, 2022, Jerry West demanded a retraction from HBO for the "cruel" depiction in "Winning Time: The Rise of the Lakers Dynasty".

-In 2022, to commemorate the NBA's 75th Anniversary, The Athletic ranked their top 75 players of all time, and named Jerry West as the 14th greatest player in NBA history.
+In 2022, The Athletic ranked Jerry West as the 14th greatest player in NBA history to commemorate the NBA's 75th Anniversary.

-In 2024, Jerry West was elected to the Basketball Hall of Fame as a contributor; his induction honors his tenure as a general manager and consultant.
+In 2024, Jerry West was elected to the Basketball Hall of Fame as a contributor, honoring his tenure as a general manager and consultant.